yaronf/draft-sheffer-wimse-s2s-reduced/draft-sheffer-wimse-s2s-reduced.md

 # DPoP-Inspired Authentication {#dpop-esque-auth}

 This appendix defines an alternative mechanism that provides different security guarantees than HTTP Message Signatures.
-For synchronous HTTP traffic, only the HTTP Message Signatures solution is specified.
-However future WIMSE protocols could make use of the DPoP-inspired mechanism and the Workload Proof Token (WPT) that it defines.
+For protecting synchronous HTTP traffic, the use of HTTP Message Signatures is mandatory.
-As the WPT in its current form contains some HTTP dependencies (in particular, in the `aud` and `oth` claims), it would have to be modified to support non-HTTP protocols.
+  However, future WIMSE profiles may adopt the DPoP-inspired mechanism and the Workload Proof Token (WPT) it defines.
+Since the current form of the WPT includes certain HTTP-specific dependencies (particularly in the `aud` and `oth` claims), it would need to be adapted to support non-HTTP protocols.

-This option, inspired by the OAuth DPoP specification {{?RFC9449}}, uses a DPoP-like mechanism to authenticate the calling workload in the context of the request.
+The mechanism defined here is inspired by the OAuth DPoP specification {{?RFC9449}}, and uses a DPoP-like mechanism to authenticate the calling workload in the context of the request.
 The Workload Identity Token ({{to-wit}}) is sent in the request as described in {{wit-http-header}}.
 An additional JWT, the Workload Proof Token (WPT), is signed by the private key corresponding to the public key in the WIT.
 When used with HTTP,